 A rash will appear a few days later.

-Usually you get shingles on your chest and tummy, but it can appear on your face, eyes and genitals.
+Usually you get the shingles rash on your chest and tummy, but it can appear anywhere on your body including on your face, eyes and genitals.

 Urgent advice: Get advice from 111 as soon as you suspect shingles

 You might need medicine to help speed up your recovery and avoid longer-lasting problems.